 Timing also matters.
 Exercising options early and meeting long-term holding requirements before your company exits could provide significant tax savings.
 Exercising options months prior to your company’s IPO filing could allow you to benefit from long-term capital gains rates as soon as you become able to sell company stock after the IPO.

 However, exercising options could also result in incurring significant tax liability with no immediate cash proceeds to pay the IRS.
-There’s also no guarantee the IPO will actually happen or a risk your options could go underwater and you could experience a loss.
+There’s also no guarantee the IPO will actually happen, and there’s non-zero risk that your options could go underwater and you could experience a loss.

 When to sell company stock